hotwax/training-assignment/Jolt_Transformation/Q5/explanation.md

 ### Explanation:

-1. In modify-overwrite-beta, concate the firstname and lastname value into FullName key.
+1. In modify-overwrite-beta, concate the firstname and lastname value into fullName key.

-2. In shift operation, include FullName , email , street and city into single object.
+2. In shift operation, include fullName , email , city and zip into single object.